Thoughtscript/academic_papers/README.md

 Alethic Paradox:
 ```
-* Truth Grounding and the Liar - a short paper that uniquely identifies the linguistic cause for Alethic Paradox, demonstrates a class of philosophical solutions satisfactory for that,
+* Truth Grounding and the Liar

+	A short paper that uniquely identifies the linguistic cause for Alethic Paradox, demonstrates a class of philosophical solutions satisfactory for that, provides a consistency proof for Kripke-Feferman satisfying the four intuitions about Alethic Paradox as well as the empirical observation that most people never apply T-Schema to the Liar Sentence.
 ```

 Relational Bundles:
 ```
-* Relational Bundles and Eliminative Ontic Strutural Realism - a decisive defense
+* Relational Bundles and Eliminative Ontic Structural Realism

+	A decisive defense of Eliminative Ontic Structural Realism and articulation of a new language for mathematical activity sufficient for Category Theory, Graph Theory, String Theory, and the Ordinals.

-* Strings, Lines, Loops, Dimensions, Relational Bundles - combining
+* Strings, Lines, Loops, Dimensions, Relational Bundles

+	A paper building off the preceding one in articulating a philosophical defense of Strings and relation-based ontology.
+Constructions of Space and Time using pointless topologies.
 ```

 Gödel's Ontological Proof: